edencheung/KairosBot/README.md

 # 📝Commands

-> key: [] is required and () is optional<hr>
+> key: [] is required and () is optional

 ## /settimezone [timezone]

-Configures your timezone<hr>
+Configures your timezone

 ## /gettimezone (@user)

-Gets the timezone of a given user (defaults to yourself)<hr>
+Gets the timezone of a given user (defaults to yourself)

 ## /gettimezonetime [timezone]

-Gets the local time of a given timezone<hr>
+Gets the local time of a given timezone

 ## /getusertime [@user]

-Gets the local time of a given user<hr>
+Gets the local time of a given user

 ## /timestamp (hour) (min) (am_pm) (date) (month) (year) (date_format) (timezone) (include_raw)

-Creates a timestamp according to the data you provide<hr>
+Creates a timestamp according to the data you provide

 ## /enable

-Enables automatic timestring detection and translation<hr>
+Enables automatic timestring detection and translation

 ## /disable

-Disables automatic timestring detection and translation<hr>
+Disables automatic timestring detection and translation

 ## /help

-Sends you some help<hr>
+Sends you some help

 ## /timestrings

-shows you examples of timestrings<hr>
+shows you examples of timestrings

 ## /ping